ConnorTPhoenix/ConnorTPhoenix.github.io/_posts/2017-2-17-Housing_Prices.md

 #### Correlations

 Prior to generating my regression model I wanted to first better understand the underlying correlation between the features and the target variable of 'SalePrice'.
-Unsurprisingly, a homes 'OverallQual' ranking and 'GrLivArea' are most predictive o 'Sale Price'.
+Unsurprisingly, OverallQual' ranking and 'GrLivArea' were most predictive of 'Sale Price'.

-Also noteworthy are the 2 neighborhood variables 'NrdigHt' and 'NoRidge' were the only dummy features in the top 10.
-This is a line with our previous findings that these neighborhoods had the highest average sale price.
+Also noteworthy were the 2 neighborhood variables 'NrdigHt' and 'NoRidge' being in the top 10 correlation features.
+This observation is a line with our previous findings that these neighborhoods had the highest average sale price.

 ![](../images/Corr.png)

-#### Regression Models
+### Regression Models
 I next ran a series of linear regressions on the data.
 Using SKLearn I first performed a simple linear regression inclusive of all the features previously modified above: